Skip to main content

 There are currently four types of chat messages, one for each "source" of the message:

 • UserMessage: This is a message from the user.
 The user can be either an end user of your application (a human) or your application itself.
-Depending on the modalities supported by the LLM, UserMessage can contain either just text (String), or text and/or images (Image).
+Depending on the modalities supported by the LLM, UserMessage can contain either just text (String), or other modalities.

 • AiMessage: This is a message that was generated by the AI, usually in response to the UserMessage.
 As you might have noted, the generate method returns an AiMessage wrapped in a Response.
 AiMessage can contain either a textual response (String), or a request to execute a tool (ToolExecutionRequest).
 Don't worry, we will explore tools a bit later.